Is Coconut Low FODMAP? Milk, Cream, Flour, and Flesh

 • Added sugar and fruit mix-ins.
 Flavored coconut yogurts with mango or apple often use high-FODMAP fruit in high-FODMAP amounts.
 Plain plus your own fruit is safer.
 Stick to low-FODMAP fruit like strawberries, blueberries, or raspberries.

 Plain coconut yogurt is a solid pick for low-FODMAP breakfast or dessert.
 Flavored coconut yogurt is the one that quietly trips people up.
-If you're building a dairy-free rotation, the low-FODMAP dairy alternatives post walks through coconut, almond, soy (protein), rice, and hemp options side by side.
+For a dairy-free rotation, the low-FODMAP dairy alternatives post walks through coconut, almond, soy (protein), rice, and hemp options side by side.

 The stacking trap

 Coconut products are easy to stack without realizing.
 A coconut yogurt parfait for breakfast, a Thai curry for lunch, and a coconut macaroon as a snack each look fine on their own.
-Together, they're a big sorbitol day, possibly on top of an avocado or sweet potato that was also under threshold.
+Together, they add up to a big sorbitol day, possibly on top of an avocado or sweet potato that was also under threshold.

-This is FODMAP stacking in action.
-Many polyol foods are portion-dependent, and the total load across a day is what actually hits your gut.
-If you're eating multiple coconut products in a day, space them out or pull back on the serves.
+That's FODMAP stacking in action.
+Many polyol foods are portion-dependent, and the total load across a day is what hits your gut.
+If multiple coconut products show up in one day, space them out or pull back on the serves.

 The elimination-phase rule

 During the 2 to 6 week elimination phase, keep coconut in small serves across all forms, or skip the borderline ones and lean on coconut oil.
-Once you've done the sorbitol reintroduction challenge, you'll know how much polyol your gut tolerates and can scale coconut portions from there.
+Once the sorbitol reintroduction challenge is done, you'll know how much polyol your gut tolerates and can scale coconut portions from there.

 Plenty of people pass the sorbitol challenge and cook with a full can of coconut milk in recipes that make four good-sized servings.
 Others stay with 1/4 cup serves long term.
 Both are normal.
-Reintroduction is how you find out which one is you.
+Reintroduction is how you find out which one applies to you.

 The one-line version